Doorways in the Sand: Comedy

-"However, since it is all contingent on the results of the analysis, it would be an exercise in redundancy to detail the various hypotheses which may have to be discarded."

-"In other words, you are not going to tell me?"

-"That pretty well sums it up."

-In Doorways as in The Courts of Chaos the evocations of and homage to Lewis Carroll's works provide many of the gags and mad humor.
+In Doorways in the Sand, as in well as in other Zelazny's novel The Courts of Chaos, the evocations of and homage to Lewis Carroll's works provide many of the gags and mad humor.
 Lewis Carroll is mentioned by name in the novel.
-Here are some of the many allusions to Alice in Doorways:Alice's Adventures in Wonderland and Doorways begin on warm May afternoons.
-On page one of Doorways Fred says, "I glanced at my watch.
+Here are some of the many allusions to Alice in Doorways:Alice's Adventures in Wonderland and Doorways in the Sand begin on warm May afternoons.
+On page one of the latter Fred says, "I glanced at my watch.
 It indicated that I was late for my appointment."
 Zelazny relates Fred to the White Rabbit, who on page one of Alice says, "Oh dear!
 Oh dear!
 I shall be too late."
 He then takes out his pocket watch and looks at it.
-Many other Doorways characters are parallel to Alice characters:
+Many other characters in the novel are parallel to Alice characters: